 I’m not an Angular guy (as you may have gathered).
 I have been doing a bit of of Angular for only the last few months, but even I still know that the version of Angular that I’m using, version 6.x, is called “Angular”, and not “AngularJS” (which is reserved for Angular 1.x).
 Odd that so many actual Angular Devs might still be unaware of this distinction.

 Perhaps if the Angular Team had decided to refer to Angular 1.x as the once-mooted “Angular Legacy” when Angular 2 came out, then there would have been no such confusion.
-(Not surprisingly though, the AngularJS Devs kicked back on their thing being referred to as “Legacy”.
+(Not surprisingly though, the AngularJS Devs pushed back on their thing being referred to as “Legacy”.
 I wonder why? 😉)

 From AngularJS to…where?

 But let’s run with it for a moment, and assume that there may be some truth in this.
-Doesn’t that rather beg the question, so where did all those (now ex) AngularJS Devs go?
+Doesn’t that rather beg the question, where did all those (now ex) AngularJS Devs go?
 They surely couldn’t have moved from AngularJS to Angular, could they?

 For that to be true, here’s the sequence that such a Dev would have gone through when filling out the survey: